-- Describe why you can't complete this project without the assistance of federal funds. - Compare your income to expenses in order to illustrate current funding deficiencies. - Show other attempts you have made to fund department needs. - Describe your community/agency budgets including: - Where money comes from - Where money goes - What are your funding challenges? - Provide attempts to acquire funding from other sources. - Describe operating budget limitations. - What does the future look like?
-Are revenues likely to increase or decrease and why? - List primary sources of revenue, average annual operating budget over the last several years, how much is dedicated to personnel costs etc.? - What are the consequences for not receiving the award? - Will you be able to provide this critical training without this award? - Will this place firefighter lives at risk? - Describe financial stressors: - Other capital projects - Unemployment rate
+- Describe why you cannot complete this project without the assistance of federal funds. - Compare your income to expenses in order to illustrate current funding deficiencies. - Show other attempts you have made to fund department needs. - Describe your community/agency budgets including: - Where money comes from - Where money goes - What are your funding challenges? - Provide attempts to acquire funding from other sources. - Describe operating budget limitations. - What does the future look like?
+Are revenues likely to increase or decrease and why? - List primary sources of revenue, average annual operating budget over the last several years, how much is dedicated to personnel costs etc.? - What are the consequences for not receiving the award? - Describe financial stressors: - Other capital projects - Unemployment rate - Loss of tax base - Non-tax paying entities - Any deficit spending from previous years that must be paid this year. - Anything putting a strain on your budget. - What has your department done to control costs?
+Has the union offered concessions? - If so, state, "IAFF local ## has provided concessions..." - Have fire prevention or other staff been moved to front line positions to reduce overtime? - Define and explain local terms. - For example, explain any tax levy limiting legislation that you may have in place in terms that someone not familiar with your area will understand.

-- Loss of tax base - Non-tax paying entities - Any deficit spending from previous years that must be paid this year. - Anything putting a strain on your budget. - What has your department done to control costs?
-Has the union offered concessions? - If so, state, "IAFF local ## has provided concessions..." - Have fire prevention or other staff been moved to front line positions to reduce overtime? - Define and explain local terms. - For example, explain any tax levy limiting legislation that you may have in place in terms that someone not familiar with your area will understand. - Has your department had large expenditures which limited your ability to pay for the requested equipment? - Perhaps you recently added personnel or are playing catch-up after years of neglecting the capital budget because all funding was directed to keeping fire stations open. - If you have shown budget increases for prior years, or have a large reserve, explain where funds are directed and why they can't be used. - For example, station or apparatus replacement, pension obligation increases, etc. - Provide an itemized budget breakdown.
+- If you have shown budget increases for prior years, or have a large reserve, explain where funds are directed and why they can't be used. - For example, station or apparatus replacement, pension obligation increases, etc. - Provide an itemized budget breakdown.